 As he grew older, and musical tastes changed, Richard fell on extremely hard times.
 By the mid-80s, he was living on welfare at his mother's house in South Central LA, and had basically disappeared into obscurity.
 Then something amazing happened.

 At some point, a drink company called California Cooler, wanted to use "Louie Louie" as part of an upcoming commercial campaign.
 As part of their research process, California Cooler quickly learned that according to the type of rights agreement Richard Berry signed back in 1959, they needed his permission to use his song.
 The company approached the Artists' Rights Society in order to track him down.
 A lawyer was sent to his house and after speaking with Berry, the lawyer suggested that he try to reclaim the rights to the track.
-With a little more digging, the lawyer realized that Berry had been illegally cut out of millions of dollars worth of royalties over the years.
+With a little more digging, the lawyer realized that Berry had actually been cut out of millions of dollars worth of royalties over the years.

 Not only was Richard made a millionaire thanks to the lawsuit, he was also suddenly in hot demand as a live performer.
 Throughout the early 90s, he performed at various concerts around the country, and even played his final concert with the Pharaohs and the Dreamers, two of his original groups, in February of 1996.
-He passed away of heart failure in January of 1997.

 While he didn't receive the recognition he deserved when he was in his prime, it is good to know that he enjoyed a resurgence in popularity in his later years.
 "Louie Louie" is widely recognized as one of the most influential tracks ever recorded, and like all great art, it continues to enchant generation after generation.
 Only time will tell how far Richard Berry's 50s tune will ultimately go.